hpe-dev-incubator/hpe-dev-portal/content/blog/deploying-super-mario-game-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ### Generate a self-signed certificate using cert-manager

-You can d﻿eploy cert-manager to the K8s cluster and generate a self-signed certificate by following up the blog post [Generating self-signed certificates using cert-manager](https://developer.hpe.com/blog/generating-self-signed-certificates-using-cert-manager-for-kubernetes-in-hpe-greenlake-for-private-cloud-entreprise/).
+You can d﻿eploy cert-manager to the K8s cluster and generate a self-signed certificate by following the instructions found in the blog post [Generating self-signed certificates using cert-manager](https://developer.hpe.com/blog/generating-self-signed-certificates-using-cert-manager-for-kubernetes-in-hpe-greenlake-for-private-cloud-entreprise/).

-H﻿ere is the deployed cert-manager to the namespace *cert-manager* in the cluster:
+H﻿ere is the cert-manager deployed to the namespace *cert-manager* in the cluster:

 ```shell
 $ kubectl get all -n cert-manager